Marks of Meaning: Engraved Artefacts and the Illusion of Proto-Symbolism

 the cortex

 Archaeological evidence of non-utilitarian incised artefacts has long been considered a marker of cognitive sophistication among early hominins.
-The studys done examined artefacts from Manot, Qafzeh, Amud, and Quneitra, applying advanced 3D surface analysis to assess the intentionality behind the engravings.
+The studies done examined artefacts from Manot, Qafzeh, Amud, and Quneitra, applying advanced 3D surface analysis to assess the intentionality behind the engravings.
 The findings highlight a recurring pattern of deliberate incisions, with geometric regularity and spatial organization indicative of purposeful design.
 These artefacts contribute to ongoing discussions regarding the emergence of abstract thinking and symbolic behaviour among Neanderthals and early modern humans.

 The incised Levallois core from Manot Cave is particularly striking, displaying a fan-like pattern of converging incisions.
 The geometric arrangement suggests intentionality, as the markings are not random but follow a deliberate orientation.
 The supporting academics argue that the engravings likely predate the final knapping stage, reinforcing the hypothesis that they served a purpose beyond mere tool preparation.
 This aligns with other Middle Palaeolithic sites where engraved artefacts have been interpreted as early expressions of symbolic thought.